esnet/gdg/README.md

 ![Quickstart screen](website/static/quickstart.gif)

+## Supported Versions

+GDG community will try to support the last 2 major version of grafana.
+Though there is nothing preventing you from using it with any version of grafana you are dependent on what the API supports/doesn't support and changes that have been added since then.

+New features particularly related to Orgs, ACLs, roles etc are far less likely to work the older your version is.

+Current Entities supported (See official docs for more details)

+ - Connections
+ - Dashboards
+ - Folders (With Permissions)
+ - Organizations
+ - Teams
+ - Users
+ - Library Elements

+Grafana Enterprise Only feature
+ - Connection Permissions

 ## Release conventions.

 GDG mostly follows the semver conventions with some minor modifications.

 For those that are unfamiliar semver referes to X.Y.Z version patterns with

   - X = Major version
   - Y = Minor version